Pennsylvania Background Check Requirements

 How can I obtain a PA background check?

 The best way to get a 360-degree view is to use a comprehensive background checking service like Checkr.
 However, you can request a police background check online through the PSP website.

 Do speeding tickets and court summons show up on a PA background check?

-No, the PA state background check form does not account for civil citations.
-However, if you are hiring for a driving position, an additional Motor Vehicle Report check is recommended.
+A speeding ticket may show up on a PA background check.
+If you are hiring for a driving position, an additional Motor Vehicle Report check is recommended.